reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 .. admonition:: Exercise

    Create a snakefile and run the workflow.
 Figure out how to create a rule-graph of the workflow.
+A solution can be found `here <https://github.com/reslp/reproducibility-workshop/blob/main/day-3/exercise-solutions/exercise-1-wm-solutions.md>`_.

 Generalizing the workflow